What is Executive Function Coaching and is it Right for my Child?

 The Science behind ADHD and Executive Function

-After an initial diagnosis, it can feel overwhelming when trying to figure out what the best course of action is to support your child with ADHD.
-It's common to see the recommendation “work with an Executive Function Coach,” on a neuropsychological evaluation—but then comes the question of what is executive function and what does executive function coaching entail?
+After an initial diagnosis, it can feel overwhelming to figure out the best course of action to support your child with ADHD.
+It’s common to see the recommendation “work with an Executive Function Coach” in a neuropsychological evaluation — but then comes the question: what is executive function, and what does executive function coaching entail?

-Dr. Russel Barkley, one of the most prominent clinicians in ADHD research, argues that ADHD should be seen as a difference in executive function rather than one of just inattention and hyperactivity/impulsivity.
-Executive Function skills are brain-based skills that help a person self regulate, manage tasks and organize resources involved in achieving a goal.
+Dr. Russell Barkley, one of the most prominent clinicians in ADHD research, argues that ADHD should be understood as a difference in executive function rather than only inattention or hyperactivity/impulsivity.
+Executive function skills are brain-based skills that help a person self-regulate, manage tasks, and organize the resources involved in achieving a goal.
 These skills are housed primarily in the prefrontal cortex of the brain (the front of the brain) and include the skills listed in the graphic below.

-Although children with ADHD may be intellectually typical, Dr. Barkley says that children diagnosed with ADHD can have up to a 30 % deficit in their executive function capabilities when compared to neurotypical children of the same age.
-That means a 10-year-old child with ADHD would have the executive function skills of a 7-year-old.
+Although children with ADHD may be intellectually typical, Dr. Barkley explains that children diagnosed with ADHD can have up to a 30% delay in their executive function capabilities when compared to neurotypical children of the same age.
+This means a 10-year-old child with ADHD may have the executive function skills of a 7-year-old.

-While executive function skills typically develop by age 25 to 30, ADHD is a chronic neurocognitive difference in executive function skills, and struggles can persist throughout adulthood.
-It’s important to observe your child’s behavior through an Executive Function Deficit lens as it offers clarity to some of the frustrating and often confusing behaviors your child may continue to exhibit.
+While executive function skills typically continue developing until approximately age 25–30, ADHD is a chronic neurocognitive difference in executive functioning, and related challenges can persist into adulthood.
+It is important to observe your child’s behavior through an executive function lens, as it can offer clarity around some of the frustrating and often confusing behaviors your child may continue to exhibit.

 So what can you do to help your child with their executive function challenges?